For those who want to know how does a laser printer work, this is a step by step of the process.

 Paper starts in the cassette and takes a fairly straight path through the printer.
 It has to be synced up with the image on the drum before proceeding.
 This step also removes minor skew.

-During a duplex operation the paper is flipped over so the second side can be printed on.
+The duplex operation flips the paper so it can print on the second side.
 The paper may partially exit the printer during this step.

 Print in Color